 - Using small cookie cutter in the shape of heart, cut out the hearts and place them on the tray.
 Don’t waste any batter, pick up leftovers, kneed, press with your palms and you will be able to cut out at least a few more hearts.

-- Place them in the freezer for 30 minutes or until completely firm.
+- Place them in the freezer until firm.

 - Then melt the chocolate (or candy coating) and line another tray with parchment paper.